 Contents of a Motion to Modify Plan.

-A motion to modify plan must clearly set forth (1) the date of plan confirmation, (2) the specific provisions of the plan (identified by part or paragraph) being modified, (3) the differing treatment of the affected parties under the proposed modified plan, (4) the circumstances that created the need to modify the confirmed plan, and (5) the factors demonstrating that the proposed modified plan meets the requirements of the Code.
+A motion to modify plan must clearly set forth (1) the date of plan confirmation, (2) the specific provisions of the plan (identified by part or paragraph) being modified, (3) the differing treatment of the affected parties under the proposed modified plan, (4) the circumstances that created the need to modify the confirmed plan, (5) the facts that demonstrate the modified plan is feasible, and (5) the factors that demonstrate the proposed modified plan meets the remaining confirmation requirements of the Bankruptcy Code.
+Movants are encouraged to attach spreadsheets or other documents to the motion to modify to supplement the narrative in the motion, especially if that documentation would support the motion to modify generally or demonstrate the feasibility of the modified plan.

 Additional Filing Requirements for a Motion to Modify Plan.

+A party who files a motion to modify a chapter 12 or 13 plan must clearly specify in the motion the changes the debtor proposes in their modified plan.

-A party who files a motion to modify a chapter 13 plan must also and simultaneously file clean and redlined copies of the proposed modified plan, along with a proposed order using Vt.
-LB Form F. If the movant seeks to modify a chapter 13 plan, file the proposed modified plan must be filed on Official Form 113 and must, on the top of that form (next to the box checked to identify it as an amended plan), specify the part of the plan being modified, the name of each creditor whose claim is affected, and the nature and extent of the proposed changes to the affected claim (i.e., what each such creditor’s treatment was under the original plan and what it is under the modified plan), and must also file a proposed order using Vt.
+A party who files a motion to modify a chapter 13 plan must file:

+a proposed modified plan using Official Form 113 and specify at the top of that form (next to the box checked to identify it as an amended plan): (i) which part of the plan is being modified, (ii) the name of each creditor whose claim is affected, and (iii) the nature and extent of the proposed changes to each affected claim (i.e., each such creditor’s treatment under the original plan and as modified); and

+a proposed order using Vt.
 LB Form F-13.

-A party who files a motion to modify a chapter 12 plan must also and simultaneously file clean and redlined copies of the proposed modified plan, along with a proposed order using Vt.
+A party who files a motion to modify a chapter 12 plan must file a:

+a clean copy of the proposed modified plan;

+a redlined copy of the proposed modified plan that clearly indicates which part of the plan is being modified, with any deletions struck through and any modifications or additions in red and underlined; and

+a proposed order using Vt.
 LB Form F-12.
-(See Standing Order #18-01, effective Feb.
-13, 2018).

 Vt.
 LBR 3016-1.
 Amended Disclosure Statements and Plans in Chapter 11.

 Whenever a party files an amended disclosure statement or plan, that party must file both a clean copy and a redlined version of the amended document, clearly designating all additions and deletions.
+See Vt.
+LBR 3015-8(c)(3).

 Vt.
 LBR 3017-1.
 Approval of Disclosure Statement in Chapter 11.